Asgragrt/Asgragrt/README.md

 ### Hi there 👋

 * 🔭 I’m currently working on a windows app for controlling [KeyTao](#keytao) settings through HID in-out.
-* 🌱 I’m currently learning C# and Rust.
+* 🌱 I’m currently learning C#, Rust, and graphics programming.
 * 👯 I’m looking to collaborate on Muse Dash mods or AI projects.
 * 💼 I've worked on image (pattern) recognition with tensorflow and keras on python.